Skip to main content

 Session secrets are single-use and expire after 30 minutes.
 Create a new session for each checkout attempt.
 Sessions are stored in Redis for fast access during the checkout flow.

-Step 5: Embed the Checkout Component (Frontend)
+Step 5: Embed the Checkout (Frontend)

 Basic Integration